34 Top Shopify Stores to Imitate to Boost Sales & Customer Happiness

 The Taylor Stitch menswear brand has received praise from publications such as Entrepreneur and The Daily Beast for its eco-conscious and sustainable business practices.

-In Taylor Stitch, we have another example of a Shopify store using Klaviyo for its email marketing needs.
+In Taylor Stitch, we have another great example of a Shopify store using Klaviyo for its email marketing needs.

 And when you look at what Klaviyo was able to do for this site, it’s easy to see why the app is so popular—after switching to Klaviyo, Taylor Stitch’s campaigns saw a 60% increase in revenue per recipient.
 A ringing endorsement, for sure.